California county routes in zone G: History

 This route was designated in 1962.
 G3 is currently signed its entire length.
-Page Mill Road was originally known as Mayfield–Pescadero Road, but only a small portion of Page Mill Road is part of G3.
+Page Mill Road was originally known as Mayfield–Pescadero Road, but only the urbanized portion of Page Mill Road is part of G3.

 The widening of Oregon Avenue from a congested narrow residential street to a median-divided 4-lane Oregon Expressway was narrowly approved by Palo Alto voters in a June 5, 1962, election; about 90 homes on the south side of Oregon Avenue were moved or destroyed to make room for it.
+The original Oregon Ave still exists on the north side of the roadway, though is mostly separated from G3 with trees and shrubbery.

+Due to the steep grade and high water table around the area of the Caltrain underpass, the underpass is notorious for flooding during heavy rains, which often overwhelmed the county pumps which were installed due to the existence of a Superfund site 1/4 mile upstream on Page Mill road.
+When the underpass is closed due to flooding, through traffic must detour onto Alma Street (Route G6) and cross the train tracks at either Churchill Ave to the North, or Charleston Rd to the south.

+When Interstate 280 was completed through the area in 1969, the old narrow Page Mill road, which passed by the Frenchman's Tower, was bypassed over the hills to the south and expanded to 5 lanes from 2.
+The old road was renamed "Old Page Mill Road", the center line was removed, and car access was limited to eastbound and local traffic only.
+The road is still traversable today and is a popular route for bicyclists.

+In 2014, the county began a rehabilitation project on Oregon Expressway, which entailed rebuilding and landscaping of the center median, installation of new traffic lights and mast arms, and repaving of the travel lanes.
+The intersection of Ross and Oregon, previously an uncontrolled intersection, had new traffic signals and sensors installed and Ross was converted into a Bike Boulevard.

 Major intersections

 G4

-County Route G4, more commonly referred to as San Tomas Expressway and Montague Expressway is a busy 14.5 mi long link across Silicon Valley.
+County Route G4 (CR G4), more commonly referred to as San Tomas Expressway and Montague Expressway is a busy 14.5 mi long link across Silicon Valley.
 G4 is part of the Santa Clara County expressway system.